adambard/learnxinyminutes-docs/c.html.markdown

 }

 /*
-Functions are pass-by-value, but you can make your own references with pointers so functions can mutate their values.
+Functions are call by value.
+So when a function is called, the arguments passed to the function are copies of original arguments (except arrays).
+Anything you
+do to your arguments do not change the value of the actual argument where the function was called.

+You can use pointers if you need to edit the original argument values.

 Example: in-place string reversal
 */